Troubleshooting the Starting

 The article is: http://bmwmotorcycletech.info/slash5cricket.htm

 Other than the added safety anti-start function, the /5 starter relay coil is wired such that the grounding side of its coil connects to the starter pushbutton switch.
 It is grounded when the pushbutton is pressed.
 If the starter relay on the /5 fails to operate, it can be corroded inside, often fixable as it is in a metal can that can be carefully UNcrimped and things cleaned-up inside.
 If the transistor fails the relay will not usually work at all.
 The modification, see link just above, prevents problems at lower temperatures and/or slightly weak battery, is highly recommended.
 There are NO complications in the /5, as to clutch switches, neutral switches in the starter circuitry, etc.

 ***The slash 5 (/5) ONLY can also have another rare problem.
 If the alternator rotor opens, or especially if the the voltage regulator open-circuits, it is actually possible for either of these faults to prevent the starter relay from working.

 After the /5, things started becoming more & more complicated in the starter

-circuits; well, in some ways, less complicated in not having the transistor anti-start relay though!
+circuits.
+In some ways, less complicated in not having the transistor anti-start relay!
 The only thing that was simplified was the deletion of the

 /5 starter lockout relay, in favor of a more standard type of relay